NischalKeshav/NischalVCS/README.md

 # Nischal's Version Control System

-This is a personal project, where I attempted to create a clone of git.
-The requierements I set for myself are below.
+This is a personal project where I built a simplified version of Git.
+The goal was to understand how a version control system works at a low level, including file tracking, commits, and branching.
+The features below represent the current progress of the project.

+---

-# Goals
+## Goals
-1. Initialising function("git commit") : complete
-2. File adding(git add .)              : complete
+- **Initializing function (`git init`)** – Complete
+- **File adding (`git add .`)** – Complete
-3. Commiting(git commit -m)            : In progress
+- **Committing (`git commit -m`)** – In progress
-4. Branching(git checkout -b "Name").  : In progress
+- **Branching (`git checkout -b "name"`)** – In progress
-5. Reverting(git revert)               : In progress
+- **Reverting (`git revert`)** – In progress

+---

-# Usage
+## Usage
-1. Download code
+1. Download the code.
-2. Build File
+2. Build the project by running:
-Run "make in the Terminal
-3. Change Directory to your test folder
+   make
-4. Run the mygit.exe file
+3. Run the executable with ./mygit

-# Dependencies
-This VCS requieres dirent.h, which means that only POSIX compliant systems will support this software.
-I was building this on a Macbook, so it was the best choice
+##Dependencies

+This project uses the dirent.h library, which means it only runs on POSIX-compliant systems such as macOS and Linux.